actsl/kiss_sdl/README.md

 which you installed the SDL2 development libraries.
 By default, it is assumed that the libraries are installed under C:\\.
-No change may be necessary, or the change may be simple, like only changing the version of the library from 2.0.4 to 2.0.6.
+No change may be necessary, or the change may be simple, like only changing the version of the library from 2.0.5 to 2.0.6.

-In Windows, this toolkit was tested with MinGW-w64, installed from the file i686-5.3.0-release-posix-dwarf-rt_v4-rev0.7z (extracted to C:\\
+In Windows, this toolkit was tested with MinGW-w64, installed with the installer downloaded from https://sourceforge.net/projects/mingw-w64 for i686 (32 bit) to C:\\mingw-w64 , with C:\\mingw-w64\\mingw32\\bin added to the Path.
-with C:\\mingw32\\bin added to the PATH), which is a 32 bit version of MinGW-w64 .
 Other versions of MinGW should also work, but they are not tested.
 A 32 bit compiler also works with 64 bit Windows, but a 64 bit compiler cannot be used with 32 bit Windows.

-It was also tested in the Visual Studio Community 2015.
+It was also tested in the Visual Studio Community 2015 and SDL2 version 2.0.4.
 The project files for the Visual Studio are provided, but a similar changes to the library paths should be made if necessary, as described above, in the project -> properties -> configuration properties -> vc++ directories.
 The paths of the 64 bit SDL2 libraries for x64 are entered, but it was not tested with x64.

 For compiling in Visual Studio, run kiss_example1.vcxproj or kiss_example2.vcxproj, make sure that on the toolbar x86 is selected